TEXAS BRACKET RACING SERIES RULES & REGULATIONS

 PIT AUXILLARY VEHICLES

 No one under the age of 16 is allowed to drive ATV’s, golf cart, or scooters at any time.
-These vehicles are not to be used as recreational vehicles while at Houston Raceway Park.
+These vehicles are not to be used as recreational vehicles while at Houston Raceway Park Powered by Pennzoil.
 Support vehicles must carry the corresponding racecar number.
 Misuse of pit vehicles will result in the vehicles being impounded and the racer associated with the pit vehicle may be disqualified.
-Remember the use of these vehicles is a privilege, not a right, and can be revoked at any time by a Houston Raceway Park official.
+Remember the use of these vehicles is a privilege, not a right, and can be revoked at any time by a Houston Raceway Park Powered by Pennzoil official.

 BURN-OUTS AND TESTING OF EQUIPMENT

-Dial-ins must be posted on the vehicle before reaching the crossover bridge.
-There is a sign noting they must be posted on the car at that point and cannot be changed for any reason.
+Dial-ins must be posted on the vehicle before reaching the crossover bridge and can NOT be changed from this point forward.
 All dial-ins must be posted on the right side or rear of the racing vehicle.
 Hand-held dial-in boards are prohibited.
 The only time a dial-in can be changed is in the event of an oil-down or rain delay.
-Only the competitors at the ready stripe can agree mutually to change their dial-ins.
 Once a driver has pre-staged, they have accepted the dial-in as posted on the scoreboards.
 It is the driver’s responsibility to check the dial-in before staging the race car.
 There will be no re-runs as a result of an incorrect dial-in.

 DRIVING IN MULTIPLE CLASSES

 One driver may not be entered in the same class more than one time at the same event.
 One car cannot be entered in the same class more than one time at the event.
 Two drivers may not drive the same car in one class at the same event.
-We encourage racers to enter more than one class, even with the same car.
+Doubles ran as separate field of cars, Class A and Class B. We encourage racers to enter more than one class, even with the same car.
 Upon doing so, the driver understands that he or she could be required to return to the staging lanes quickly to enable the program to proceed at a normal pace.
 We ask that you take this into consideration when entering two classes.
 We will not put a hold on eliminations for one driver to return to the lanes.
-A 15 minute minimum time period is in place when needed.
-This means 15 minutes from when the last pair of cars ran in a category the next round can be running down the track.
+A 5 minute minimum time period is in place when needed.
+This means 5 minutes from when the last pair of cars ran in a category the next round can be running down the track.

 It is the goal of Houston Raceway Park Officials to conduct events according to schedule.
-Should there be a substantial chance that an event will never get started due to rain or inclement weather, Track officials will make every effort to notify the public of cancellation.
-Houston Raceway Park has a Facebook page and a website (www.houstonraceway.com) that will contain information regarding event status.
+Should there be a substantial chance that an event will never get started due to rain or inclement weather, track officials will make every effort to notify the public of cancellation.
+Houston Raceway Park Powered by Pennzoil has a Facebook page and a website (www.houstonraceway.com) that will contain information regarding event status.
 If inclement weather begins after gates open, reasonable efforts will be made to complete the event.
 Should weather halt an event after eliminations begin, the race will be postponed and ran with the following event.
-Houston Raceway Park Officials will make the final decision if a race(s) will be postponed/cancelled due to scheduling conflicts with makeup weekends.
+Houston Raceway Park Officials will make the final decision if a race(s) schedule will be altered, postponed, and/ or cancelled due to scheduling conflicts with makeup weekends.
 Up-to-the minute schedule decisions will be posted on the HRP Bracket Series Facebook group page first.

 BREAK RULES & RAIN CHECKS

-If a driver breaks after they have taken a green light in any time trial session but before round 1 of eliminations, that driver will be eligible for a (10) point show or a rain check to a later points event.
+If a driver breaks after they have taken a green light in any time trial session but before round 1 of eliminations, that driver will be eligible for a (100) point show or a rain check to a later points event.
 If a driver breaks before they are able to go down the track at all, then a rain check will be issued for the full amount of the tech card entry.
-If a driver’s car breaks during eliminations, that driver may continue eliminations in another car, which has not competed in eliminations that day.
+If a driver’s car breaks during eliminations they are not allowed to return the following round in another car.
 All rain checks for entry fees are valid for twelve months from date of issue.

 STAGING, TRUSTART, & AUTO-START SYSTEMS

 Deep staging is prohibited in all classes.
 The blue light system monitors the tree and will give an automatic red light when a car is deep staged.
 The final staging motion, using applied power, must be in a forward motion going from pre-stage to the stage position.
 Courtesy staging will be enforced.
-Houston Raceway Park will utilize the Compulink TruStart and AutoStart Systems for all E.T.
+In a “double bulb” situation the driver will be given one warning, if it is to happen again they will be disqualified for the day and forfeit any entries and their points will stop.
+Houston Raceway Park Powered by Pennzoil will utilize the Compulink TruStart and AutoStart Systems for all E.T.
 Bracket Racing series events.
 A vehicle will be considered staged after .06 seconds.
 After the pre-stage and stage bulbs are fully lit for one vehicle, the second vehicle will then have 10 seconds to complete staging before timing out.
 Vehicles that do not stage before the time out will receive an automatic red light.
 Drivers will have only ONE opportunity to stage correctly.
 Once the vehicle is staged, if it rolls-through (either forward or backward), this will result in automatic disqualification.
 If a Houston Raceway Park Official witnesses an attempt to manipulate the timing system it will result in a disqualification.

 PIT SPEED LIMIT